zachpmanson/zachpmanson.github.io/blog/crafting-recipes/crafting-recipes.md

 To deal with these I've currently just put edge cases in to handle these tags manually, though I would like to have a more robust solution in the future that can be determined by `given_ingredients.json`.

 Recipe validation was the final feature I really felt was necessary for my own sense of completion.
-That said, we never added shapeless recipe support...or varying difficulties...or hardcore mode.
+That said, we never added shapeless recipe support... or varying difficulties... or hardcore mode.
 Oh well.